 A well-balanced energy mix requires generation resources that can be started up and shut down very rapidly and that can vary power output very widely.
 Hydroelectric generation partly meets this requirement but the increasing connection of intermittent renewable energy sources to the grid has created a substantial need for greater flexibility and responsiveness that fossil-fired generation can meet.
 The more intermittent renewable energy connected to the grid, the greater the need for energy that can be delivered at a moment’s notice.

 The start-up times of fossil-fired plants are short, particularly combined cycle gas turbine (CCGT) plants.
 While a coal-fired plant takes eight hours to reach full capacity, a CCGT plant takes about one hour.
-The Bouchain CCGT plant to be commissioned in the summer of 2016 will take less than 30 minutes.
+The Bouchain CCGT plant, commissioned in the summer of 2016, takes less than 30 minutes.

 In addition, the operating range (capacity) is very wide, so that “dips” in wind and sunlight, which reduce wind and solar generation, can be rapidly offset.

 With more than 27 GW of gross installed capacity worldwide (22% of the Group’s generation fleet), EDF is a world benchmark in fossil-fired generation.
 To differing degrees, all EDF’s major subsidiaries – in the UK (EDF Energy), Italy (Edison), Belgium (EDF Luminus) and Poland (EDF Polska) – are involved in it.

 Fossil-fired generation accounts for 70% of the global energy mix

 The Group offers widely respected expertise in the design and construction of fossil-fired plants as well as in the operation.
 It can build on its experience to deliver the right power plant model for each project and each country.